 Children deserve the emotional and financial support of both parents, and each parent should have the legal right to spend time with their son or daughter.
 In some cases, legal action is necessary to establish a man’s paternity so that he is given the rights and responsibilities associated with fatherhood.
 At Howard L. Lotven, P.C. in Kansas City, I am a family lawyer with more than 35 years of experience handling cases arising from disputes over paternity as well as related issues such as child support and fathers’ rights.
 Whether you are looking to prove or disprove a claim of fatherhood, my firm will outline the relevant law and help you pursue an appropriate resolution.

 Jackson County Advocate Outlines Laws Concerning Parental Rights

 Under Missouri law, unwed fathers are not automatically granted parental rights, even if they have been in a long-term exclusive relationship with the child’s mother.
 If both parents sign an Affidavit Acknowledging Paternity at the hospital or later submit one to the Bureau of Vital Records, the man is named as the legal father.
 This is a relatively simple process, but if one party is unwilling to agree on parentage, he or she can be compelled to undergo testing.

 Lawyer Advises on Child Support and Custody Concerns Associated with Paternity

 My firm represents many fathers who require a legal determination in order to play a meaningful role in their child’s life.
 Along with the importance of the emotional bond, establishing paternity can be critical in matters involving:

-- Child support — A mother who has completely met the financial needs of her child is entitled to receive child support from the man who his legally declared the father of her son or daughter.
+Child support — A mother who has completely met the financial needs of her child is entitled to receive child support from the man who is legally declared the father of her son or daughter.